-At the heart of the ALDO Group lies a commitment to social prosperity, a principle that has guided us since our founding in 1972.
-From the very beginning, we have wanted to be more than just a footwear company.
-We strive to be a positive force within the communities we serve.
+Social consciousness laid the foundation upon which the ALDO Group was built.
+Our founding in 1972 was inspired by the civil rights movement happening in North America at the time, so from the very beginning we have looked to be more than a shoe company, striving to be an active force for good in the communities of which we're part.

-Today, we proudly operate in over 100 countries under our two brands ALDO and Call It Spring, and manage a growing portfolio of licensed brands, whose latest inclusion is Sperry, a renowned American footwear brand.

-While we take pride in being one of the leading fashion retailers worldwide, this status comes with significant responsibilities.
-Our supply chain counts thousands of individuals, and it is our duty to ensure their rights, health, and safety are protected.
+Today, we operate in more than 100 countries under our three banners ALDO, Call It Spring, and GLOBO, and manage a growing portfolio of licensed brands.
+That we're one of the world's leading fashion retailers is a fact we're proud of, but it comes with a great responsibility.
+Thousands of people the world over form our supply chain and ensuring their rights, health, and safety is our duty.

-We remain steadfast in our opposition to any form of human rights violations, including forced and child labour, and are committed to fostering a safe working environment for all.
-This report, our second, outlines the measures we have implemented to mitigate the risks of forced and child labour within our operations and supply chain.

-It also highlights the new initiatives we have undertaken during this reporting period in service of this goal.

-Our dedication to safeguarding human rights is unwavering, and we continuously strive to improve our practices.
-I am proud of the advancements we have made this year to protect everyone associated with the ALDO Group, from the factory floor to our retail spaces.

-Guided by our core values of Love, Respect, and Integrity, we will persist in our efforts to combat forced and child labour, which remain critical issues in our industry.

-Safeguarding human rights is a collective responsibility, and I am honoured to present this report as part of our commitment to ensuring that the fashion industry operates in a responsible, ethical, and transparent manner.
+Our company stands firmly against any form of human rights violations, including forced labour and child labour, and is dedicated to promoting a safe environment for all workers.
+This report, our first, details the measures we have in place to prevent and reduce risks of forced labour and child labour in our operations and supply chain, as well as the new steps we've taken to further improve during this reporting period.
+This overview outlines our commitments to safeguarding human rights, and the policies and processes we have implemented to ensure compliance in our supply chain.
+Improving these ways of working on a continuous basis remains our priority, and I'm proud of the steps we've taken this year to protect those who work at and for the ALDO Group, from factory to sales floor.
+Guided by our values of Love, Respect, and Integrity, the ALDO Group will continue to do its part to combat forced labour and child labour, as it remains a significant concern for our industry.
+It's a collective responsibility for us all to safeguard human rights, and in support this critical mission, I'm proud to share this report as our contribution to the collaborative endeavour of ensuring the world of fashion operates in a responsible, ethical, and transparent manner.